 Certara recognizes that it must respond promptly to Department of Commerce inquiries.

-In conjunction with its certification with the EU Privacy Shield, Certara uses Better Business Bureau (BBB) EU Privacy Shield as its Independent Recourse Mechanism (IRM), and by self-certifying with Privacy Shield, it is subject to the investigatory and enforcement authority of the Federal Trade Commission.
+In conjunction with its self-certification with the EU-US Privacy Shield and the Swiss-US Privacy Shield, Certara uses Better Business Bureau (BBB) EU Privacy Shield as its Independent Recourse Mechanism (IRM), and is subject to the investigatory and enforcement authority of the Federal Trade Commission.
+With respect to human resource data that is subject to the EU-US and Swiss-US Privacy Shield, we agree to cooperate with the EU Data Protection Authorities or with the Swiss Data Protection Authorities under the respective Privacy Shield Frameworks.

 The incident response team consists of membership from Information Technology, Human Resources and Quality Assurance.
 Suspected and confirmed security breach incidents will be investigated by the team to identify the source of the breach, identify the types of data compromised and determine who will be notified.
 If a data breach is suspected or confirmed, the team with the Chief Information Officer as the chair will: